1031-Systems/1031_Delivery/README.md

 switch to a different value.
 A subset of these are only 0 or 1 and control on/off devices like lights.
 Linear paths use a set of knots specifying some values at certain times and the path is linearly interpolated between knots.
-Smooth paths use a similar set of knots but apply Lagrange interpolation between the knots for a smoother motion of the controlled device.
-Spline channels use splines for the interpolation, again for a smoother motion.
+Spline paths use a similar set of knots but apply Lagrange interpolation between the knots for a smoother motion of the controlled device.

 Channel data may be exported to a CSV file to be transferred to an external hardware controller.
 In addition, a pipe may be used to